SGopinath89/IT22342024EfficientTask/README.md

 For detailed documentation include the installation steps , please navigate to the documentation folder and access the Efficient-Task Documentation.pdf file.

+Note:this efficient-task does not include user-specific task management, i tried it to add, but i faced some difficulties to add this,so i put it as it is,hope in future i will enhance it with personalized and secure experience for users